Public health informatics: Collection of public health data

-Study models of different systems
+Studying health data models

 The first category is to discover and study models of complex systems, such as disease transmission.
 This can be done through different types of data collections, such as hospital surveys, or electronic surveys submitted to the organization (such as the CDC).
 Transmission rates or disease incidence rates/surveillance can be obtained through government organizations, such as the CDC, or global organizations, such as WHO.
 Not only disease transmission/rates can be looked at.
 Public health informatics can also delve into people with/without health insurance and the rates at which they go to the doctor.
 Before the advent of the internet, public health data in the United States, like other healthcare and business data, were collected on paper forms and stored centrally at the relevant public health agency.
 If the data were to be computerized they required a distinct data entry process, were stored in the various file formats of the day and analyzed by mainframe computers using standard batch processing.

-Storage of public health data
+Storing public health data

 The second category is to find ways to improve the efficiency of different public health systems.
 This is done through various collections methods, storage of data and how the data is used to improve current health problems.
 In order to keep everything standardized, vocabulary and word usage needs to be consistent throughout all systems.
 Finding new ways to link together and share new data with current systems is important to keep everything up to date.

 Storage of public health data shares the same data management issues as other industries.
-And like other industries, the details of how these issues play out are affected by the nature of the data being managed.
+Like other industries, the details of how these issues play out are affected by the nature of the data being managed.

 Due to the complexity and variability of public health data, like health care data generally, the issue of data modeling presents a particular challenge.
 While a generation ago flat data sets for statistical analysis were the norm, today's requirements of interoperability and integrated sets of data across the public health enterprise require more sophistication.
 The relational database is increasingly the norm in public health informatics.
 Designers and implementers of the many sets of data required for various public health purposes must find a workable balance between very complex and abstract data models such as HL7's Reference Information Model (RIM) or CDC's Public Health Logical Data Model, and simplistic, ad hoc models that untrained public health practitioners come up with and feel capable of working with.

 Due to the variability of the incoming data to public health jurisdictions, data quality assurance is also a major issue.